William Perry Pendley

 Pendley was never confirmed by the Senate, having failed to secure the votes of even some Republicans given his extensive history challenging BLM itself and the 57 potential conflicts of interest that he would be required to recuse himself from.
 Then-Interior Secretary Dave Bernhardt gave Pendley the authority of acting director and repeatedly extended his tenure despite widespread opposition.
 In September 2020, Pendley was ordered to leave his post by a federal judge who found he had already illegally served in the role for more than a year, but Pendley refused to leave and asserted, “I have not been ousted.
 I’m still at my desk.
 I have the confidence of the president of the United States.
 I have the confidence of the Secretary.”

 Pendley is the author of the Department of the Interior (DOI) chapter of Project 2025’s Mandate for Leadership, which centers around cutting environmental protections, disseminating the “regulatory regime”, and opening protected federal lands for “economic use.”
-Throughout the chapter, Pendley proposes the next conservative administration:
+Throughout the chapter, Pendley calls for:

-– “Rescind The Endangered Species Act rules defining Critical Habitat and Critical Habitat Exclusions” from the Biden Administration.
+– Rescinding the Endangered Species Act rules defining Critical Habitat and Critical Habitat Exclusions” from the Biden Administration.

 Pendley’s proposals to limit the National Environmental Policy Act (NEPA) were described by the current Interior Secretary Deb Haaland as “inconsistent with protecting public health and the environment.”